-This micro skills course uses a case history to examine some of the challenges in providing end of life care in intensive care units (ICUs).
+This micro skills course from the Association for Palliative Medicine uses a case history to examine some of the challenges in providing end of life care in intensive care units (ICUs).
 Determining the appropriate ceiling of intervention, changing the focus of care from cure to comfort, communication issues, supporting patients and families and pain and symptom control issues will be discussed.

 This course is ideal for:

 What you can expect

 A 30 minute eLearning course containing interactive content and activities.

 Each participant receives a certificate upon course completion.

 Do I need any prior qualifications or experience?